an you do holotropic breathwork alone

 What is Breathwork?

 Breathwork is a modality where you use a conscious, connected breathing pattern (without a pause between the inhale and exhale), for the purpose of transformation.
 Holotropic breathwork along with Rebirthing are the two ‘birthers’ of modern-day breathwork.
-And pretty much any breathwork school (including Unity Breathwork) that uses cirular breathing to alter states of consciousness and open the door for deep healing, is an offshoot of these two schools.
+And pretty much any breathwork school (including Unity Breathwork) that uses connected breathing to alter states of consciousness and open the door for deep healing, is an offshoot of these two schools.
 Breathwork is typically done in a group or one-on-one setting with the coaching of a facilitator.
-A facilitator is someone who has (hopefully) undertaken an extensive facilitator training order to safely guide and support you on your breathwork journey.
+A facilitator is someone who has (hopefully) undertaken an extensive, trauma-informed breathwork training in order to safely guide and support you on your breathwork journey.

 The Answer to ‘Can I Do Holotropic Breathwork Alone?’